kevinveenbirkenbach/cymais/docs/analysis/market/germany/analysis.md

-# Market Analysis for CyMaIS in Germany
+# Market Analysis for Infinito.Nexus in Germany

-This analysis provides a detailed overview of the market potential of CyMaIS – a modular solution for establishing and managing modern IT infrastructures – in the German market.
+This analysis provides a detailed overview of the market potential of Infinito.Nexus – a modular solution for establishing and managing modern IT infrastructures – in the German market.

 ## 1. Introduction
-CyMaIS addresses the increasing need for modern, flexible IT infrastructure solutions in Germany.
+Infinito.Nexus addresses the increasing need for modern, flexible IT infrastructure solutions in Germany.
 In particular, small and medium-sized enterprises (SMEs) face the challenge of advancing their digitalization while meeting security requirements.
-CyMaIS offers modular, customizable solutions ranging from basic setups to complex integration projects.
+Infinito.Nexus offers modular, customizable solutions ranging from basic setups to complex integration projects.

 ## 2. Market Overview and Digitalization in Germany
 - **Business Landscape:**